amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-database-CRUD-with-scaffold/post.md

 ### Adding related resource

 Ok, our posts are great.
 But suppose now we want to comment on them.
 Each comment is gonna include some username and content.
-The mix task we previously used was pretty neat but now we want to make sure there is a relation between our models - a post may have many corresponding comments, and comment belongs to just one post.
-We can create such model using the generator:
+We want to make sure there is a relation between our models - a post may have many corresponding comments, and comment belongs to just one post.
+So we create a resource belonging to another one:

     mix phoenix.gen.html Comment comments name content post:belongs_to